Blackstart: Breeding

 The blackstart is monogamous and pairs remain on their breeding territory throughout the year.
 The nest is built entirely by the female and can be placed between boulders, in a rock crevice or in a disused burrow.
 The nest is a shallow cup of grass and leaves lined with hair and fine plant material.
 The female usually places small pebbles around the entrance of the nest.
 The 3 or 4 pale blue eggs with fine red-brown speckles are laid at daily intervals.
 They measure 19.6 × 14.7 mm and weigh 2.26 g.
 They are incubated by the female and hatch after 13–14 days.
 The chicks are fed by both parents and fledge after around 14 days.
 Up to three broods can be raised in a year.

 A study conducted in Israel on the west shore of the Dead Sea found that a major cause of nest failure was the predation of the eggs by Golden and Cairo spiny mice.

+Status

+The species has a wide distribution range, stable population trends, and is presumed to have a large population, although precise estimates have not been conducted.
+As a result, it is classified as "Least Concern" by the International Union for Conservation of Nature (IUCN).